agriculturegovau/agds-next/packages/text-input/README.md

 ### Default

-The default text inputs do not have a width applied to them.
+By default, the `TextInput` component does not expand to fill the available space.

 ```jsx live
 <Field label="Name">